ahmadalwani168-sudo/ecommerce-conversion-growth-analysis/README,.md

 Below is a dashboard summarizing the funnel performance:

 ![Dashboard](Dashboard1.png)

+## 📱 Device Analysis
+To further validate the findings, conversion performance was analyzed across device categories.
 ![Dashboard](Dashboard2.png)
 ## 💡 Business Recommendations
 * Optimize landing pages for traffic from Google